 Niagara Parks Power Station

 The Niagara Park Power Station just opened as an attraction in summer 2022, so it’s still a little bit of a hidden gem.
 It was the first major power station on the Canadian side of the Niagara River and (other than added explanatory posters) still looks much like it did when it was operational.
-I highly recommend the guided tour, which explains the mechanisms of power generation, the fascinating history of the plant and how it impacted the entire region.
+I highly recommend the guided tour, which explains how the falls were used to generate electricity, the fascinating history of the power plant and how it impacted the entire Niagara region.

 After the tour, you’ll take a glass elevator down 180 feet and then walk the half-mile tunnel that used to carry water back into the Niagara River at the base of the falls.
 The viewing platform adjacent to Horseshoe Falls provides a fantastic perspective.
 It’s not as immersive as Maid of the Mist and Niagara City Cruises, but without the sheer power of Niagara Falls blinding you with its spray.